SITE under construction!

 The Transportation

 There remain many questions about Edward and Elizabeth Moore.
 Why did they leave Manchester and travel to London?
 Where did they met?
 How did they travel to London and back?
 And how did they become involved in the then prevalent trade in forged Bank of England notes?
 Where Joseph and Mary in the dock with their parents in Lancaster Castle when they were charged and sentenced?
 Was Edward's or Elizabeth's mother in court?
-Did they look after the children? [note: Lancashire is over 50 miles from Manchester]
+Did they look after the children? [note: Lancashire is over 50 miles from Manchester](Mary Ellen was born 6th March 1817 and baptised at St. Mary's Southwark (close to Elephant and Castle) London.
+Her parents convicted at Lancaster Lent Assizes in March 1818.)

 By the early 1800's British Newspapers covered the British Isles with a number of banners in major towns.
 Court cases and public events were covered in detail.
 This report is from the Manchester Mercury (page 2) on 15 April 1818.Forged bank notes were a major issue for Banks and Government at this time.
 'Uttering' would often lead to the death penalty even for women.
 Being in possession could also result in the death penalty.